hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

 Environment Startup
 ===================

-In order to start the vagrant VM, change the current working directory to sawtooth-core/tools on the host and run:
+In order to start the vagrant VM, run:

 .. code-block:: console